MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 1. **Confirmed desync (no impact yet)** — proves the parsing discrepancy exists via ERG-based confirmation.
 Weak on its own; programs often want to see impact before paying.
 2. **Single-request smuggling** — as if i get one malicious request processed as if it came from the backend’s trusted context (e.g., bypassing a front-end access control check that only inspects the first request in a batch).
 3. **Cache poisoning** — I poison a shared cache entry so other users receive attacker-controlled content.
-4. **Response Queue Poisoning** — I persistently intercept other users responses.
-This is Ir target outcome for a real submission; it’s unambiguous, high-severity, and hard for triage to dispute once demonstrated.
+4. **Response Queue Poisoning** — persistently intercept other users responses.
+This is target outcome for a real submission; it’s unambiguous, high-severity, and hard for triage to dispute once demonstrated.

 ---